Tranducthang28011996/sed/README.md

 # Support and Copyright
 Email: mark.d.holmberg@gmail.com
-**Copyright**: I don't mind people viewing the source of this application to learn from, but if you plan on implementing this commercially or in an education related fashion, _please contact me first_ so we can work something out.
+Copyright: I don't mind people viewing the source of this application to learn from, but if you plan on implementing this commercially or in an education related fashion, _please contact me first_ so we can work something out.
 I've put a lot of hours and hard work into this.

 ## References
 [Devise][devise]